 Organic Waste

-In many parts of California, organic waste is not separated from landfill waste, but the resulting biogas is collected after the waste is landfilled.
-Yet some areas, like San Francisco, deploy a source-separated composting program where special bins collect organic waste and take it to be dealt with by composting facilities.
+In many parts of California, organic waste is not separated from landfill waste, but the resulting biogas is collected after the organic waste has been landfilled.
+Some cities, like San Francisco, deploy a source-separated composting program where special bins collect organic waste and deliver it to nearby composting facilities.

-For edible food, food rescue programs are often the ideal stop for uneaten food.
+For edible food, food rescue programs are often a solution for uneaten food.
 Many programs match uneaten food to consumers like food shelters and event planners.
-And while CalRecycle does not currently count these food transfers towards organics diversion, plans to do so are in the works.
+And, while CalRecycle does not currently count these food transfers towards the organics diversion requirement, plans to do so are in the works.
 Other locations take uneaten food and use it for composting and AD.

 Composting is a common practice since it creates a product with an established market.
-While it isn’t always sold in a contracted manner like with electricity from biogas and PPAs, the compost can be sold for higher prices depending on the grade.
-With feedstock like sewage in WWTPs, the biogas from the sewage can be extracted using AD first; the remaining solids can then be dried and sold as high-quality compost.
+While it isn’t always sold in a contracted manner, like PPAs for electricity from biogas, the compost can be sold for higher prices depending on the grade.
+With feedstock like sewage in WWTPs, the biogas from the sewage can be extracted using AD first; the remaining solids can then be dried and sold as high-quality compost and secondary product.
 In landfills and composting facilities, the organic waste may be separated into food waste and green waste prior to AD.

 Even though green waste is highly cellulosic and qualifies as a D3 RIN, it is often directly composted because such yard trimmings contribute to much lower amounts of biogas that are often not worth the effort or the cost of digestion.
 Green waste also results in higher quality compost than food waste, since green waste typically is less contaminated by human interaction.
-While California has no set regulations on the end product from composting, CalRecycle regulates the processes to ensure composting meets health and safety requirements.
+While California has not set regulations on the end product from composting, CalRecycle regulates the processes to ensure composting meets health and safety requirements.
 They also assure that compost producers follow quality assurance and control measures and report on feedstock materials and independent lab analyses of the compost.

 Finally, certain enterprises take food waste and produce valuable products.
-SFGreasecycle coordinates with over 890 restaurants in San Francisco to collect fats, oils, and grease.
-This effort helps reduce the $3.5 million spent annually on unclogging pipes, while upcycling a valuable resource into biodiesel, a renewable fuel that helps run fleets across California.SFGreasecycle has also set up 8 locations for residents to drop off their used home cooking oil.
+SFGreasecycle coordinates with over 890 restaurants in San Francisco to collect fats, oils, and grease (FOGs).
+This effort helps reduce the $3.5 million spent annually on unclogging pipes, while upcycling a valuable resource into biodiesel, a renewable fuel also eligible under the RFS and LCFS, that helps fuel fleets across California.SFGreasecycle has also set up 8 locations for residents to drop off their used home cooking oil.
 Interested parties can read more and sign up for these programs for free on SFGreasecycle’s website.

 Another group, Sustainable Alternative Food Enterprises, takes and turns food waste into pellets for feeding livestock.
 By retrofitting organic waste bins and hauler trucks, they can separate food waste from other organic waste with little contamination.
 Using technology that can be located at transfer stations or MRFs, the food scraps are converted into a mash and non-foods are removed.
 They then remove oils to sell to buyers, dehydrate the mash, and sell the dry meal as non-ruminant livestock feed or pet food, reducing the amount of food that has to be directly grown to feed animals.